raphassaraf/BOLD-fMRI-Deconvolution-NN/README.md

 ### Loss Function

 To encourage piecewise-constant reconstructions, the loss used was the Mean Squared Error (MSE) with a Gaussian version of Total Variation (TV) regularization, penalizing smooth transitions while preserving sharp changes.

 The Gaussian TV formulation follows the approach described in:
 G. L. Zeng, *Better than the total variation regularization* International Journal of Biomedical Research & Practice, 2024

 ### Models

+Hyperparameter searches were performed using Optuna (Tree-Structured Parzen Estimator) on the following architectures:

 #### 1️⃣ Convolutional Neural Networks